 11. May 2006–June 2007, Student, Air Force Institute of Technology, Wright-Patterson AFB, Ohio.

-16. July 2011–May 2013, Chief, Joint Exercise Division, Alaskan Command and Joint Task Force Alaska, JB Elmendorf-Richardson, Alaska
+16. June 2011–May 2013, Chief, Joint Exercise Division, Alaskan Command and Joint Task Force-Alaska, Joint Base Elmendorf-Richardson, Alaska

 18. June 2015–June 2017, Commander, 53rd Wing, Eglin AFB, Fla.

-21. July 2019–present, Director, Plans, Programs, and Analyses, Headquarters U.S. Air Forces in Europe and U.S. Air Force Africa, Ramstein Air Base, Germany
+21. July 2019–June 2021, Director, Plans, Programs, and Analyses for Headquarters U.S. Air Forces in Europe and U.S. Air Force Africa, Ramstein AB, Germany

 SUMMARY OF JOINT ASSIGNMENTS